suvelocity/DragAndScaleBoilerplate/README.md

 * The div ``main`` shouldn't cross the ``playground`` borders at any situation.

 * When the mouse isn't preesed nothing should happen.

+**Important Note!**

+To make the tests work, and smoothen performance, make sure you attach the onmousemove event to the **document _and not_ the element**.
+By doing it, the event will keep tracking the mouse movement even if it exited  the element's bounds.

 ## Resources
 You might wanna remind yourself of one of the following subjects: